Ettokun/Ettokun/README.md

 ## Hi there 👋
 <p>Welcome to my page! </br> I'm SharifPoetra, you can call me Sharif.
 Hobby developer, mainly developing in JS and Java.
 Trying to improve JS and Java skills.
 I like making things!
-Through code, all things are possible!<p>
+Through code, all things are possible!</p>
 ![I Ettokun's github stats](https://github-readme-stats.vercel.app/api?username=Ettokun&show_icons=true&theme=radical)
 <!--
 **Ettokun/Ettokun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.